 Brian: Yeah, for sure.
 And sorry, I don’t mean to open up a can of worms or anything.
 And I know for me like it really, it seems like not a big deal, thinking about who cares about blues versus pinks; but I know it, it really does come back to have very big real world effects.

 So I know like for us, we did a big project for a domestic abuse advocacy agency and helping them do a rebrand to help broaden their reach to totally different types and sections of society.
 So for them, everything were originally a lot of purples and pinks and all that.
 And here, their work and the advocacy of the nonprofit was for people of all genders and all expressions and orientations.
 But unfortunately just because of the way it looked, there was already a barrier up.
 So we had a…it took a lot of time to think through how to use certain blues and and mix it with purple so we can speak to both groups.
 And something that I never…you never think you’d find yourself in that situation where you're mulling over like the deeper meaning of a blue versus a pink.
 So sometimes these colors have…when it mixes with culture has real world impacts so…sorry, I didn't mean to get on a hobbyhorse, but yeah.

 Emily: No, that’s really interesting.

-If you need any help with your brand's color palette or help with any other complex problem currently in front of your business or nonprofit, please look through our work samples here and our case studies here.
+If you need any help with your brand's color palette or help with any other complex problem currently in front of your business or nonprofit, schedule your free starter meeting below.